ahmadluay9/Churn-Prediction-App-with-Vertex-AI-AutoML/README.md

     ├── sample_10.csv
     └── Vertex_AI_Notebook.ipynb
 ```
+- `backend/ model/ best_model.h5`: This file is saved tensorflow model from previous project.

+- `backend/ model/ Drop_Columns.txt`: This file contain a list of column names or indices that should be dropped or ignored during data preprocessing or model training.

+- `backend/ model/ final_pipeline.pkl`: This file is a serialized version of a machine learning pipeline.

+- `backend/ model/ model.py`: This file contains code to load the trained machine learning model from the saved file.

 - `backend/ app.py`: This file contains the backend code for the application.
 It responsible for handling server-side logic, API endpoints, or any other backend functionality.

-- `backend/ ctelkom-dbe404744ae4.json`: This is a service account JSON key file.
-It is used for authenticating application to Google Cloud services.

 - `backend/ Dockerfile`: Dockerfile is used to build a Docker image for backend application.
 It includes instructions on how to set up the environment and dependencies needed for backend.